geo-fluid-dynamics/phaseflow-fenics/README.md

 # phaseflow-fenics
-Phaseflow simulates the melting and solidification of phase-change materials (PCM).

-Phaseflow adopts an enthalpy-based, single domain phase-field, variable viscosity approach, with monolithic system coupling and global Newton linearization of the system of nonlinear partial differential equations (PDE's).
-The system is composed of
+Phaseflow simulates the convection-coupled melting and solidification of phase-change materials (PCM's).
+We adopt an enthalpy-based, single-domain semi-phase-field, finite element method, with monolithic system coupling and global Newton linearization.
+The model system is composed of
-- Incompressible flow driven by buoyancy: unsteady Navier-Stokes momentum and mass (penalty formulation) with Boussinesq approximation
+- Incompressible flow driven by buoyancy: unsteady Navier-Stokes mass and momentum with Boussinesq approximation
 - Convection-diffusion of the enthalpy field, with an enthalpy source term accounting for the latent heat of the phase-change material

 Phaseflow spatially discretizes the PDE's with the finite element method, and to this end uses the Python/C++ finite element library [FEniCS](https://fenicsproject.org/).
-Many other features are provided by FEniCS, including the Newton iterative algorithm and solution output to HDF5, among others.
+Many other features are provided by FEniCS, including the nonlinear (Newton) solver and solution output to HDF5, among others.

+We present Phaseflow and benchmark results in a [submitted proceedings paper, with the preprint here on arXiv](https://arxiv.org/abs/1801.03429).

 Author: Alexander G. Zimmerman <zimmerman@aices.rwth-aachen.de>